dhopz/dhopz/README.md

 ## Current Projects

-- Machine Learning - Applying a Decision Tree for looking for value in the Markets using NBA statistics
 - Crypto Currency - Using a Rebalancing Algorithm on a Crypto Wallet to monitor the BACON Protocol NFT and fractional shares of US Mortgages.

 ## Github Stats